GPGN268/SP2025-FP01-ocean-air-temperature-patterns/README.md

 **Hypothesis**
 Based on our current understanding of ocean-atmosphere interactions, we hypothesize that **rising ocean and air temperatures associated with global climate change are contributing to increased wave energy in Oahu**, particularly during the summer months when sea surface temperatures are highest.
 We expect to be able to find evidence that these thermal changes have influenced wave-generating wind patterns and overall ocean dynamics forming larger than 'normal' waves.

-Specifically, we expect to find:
+We expect to find:
-- An **upward trend** in average wave height during summer months between 2005 and 2025
+- An upward trend in average wave height during summer months between 2005 and 2025
-- An **increased seasonal wave amplitude**, potentially reducing the gap between summer and winter wave heights
+- An increased seasonal wave amplitude
 - A possible correlation between higher air/sea surface temperatures and increased wave velocity or intensity

 **Expected Results**